bimdata/javascript-api-client/docs/IfcApi.md

 <a name="createClassificationElementRelations"></a>
 # **createClassificationElementRelations**
-> createClassificationElementRelations(cloudPk, projectPk, ifcPk, data)
+> createClassificationElementRelations(projectPk, cloudPk, ifcPk, data)